Er-Harshkedar/Data-Science-Journey/Python/01_Introduction-to-Python.md

 # 🐍 Introduction to Python

-Python is a high-level, interpreted programming language known for its simplicity, readability, and vast ecosystem of libraries.
-It is widely used in web development, automation, data analysis, artificial intelligence, and scientific computing.
+Python is a high-level, interpreted programming language known for its simplicity and versatility.
+In this repository, we’ll learn Python topic-wise, focusing on concepts essential for data science such as variables, loops, functions, file handling, OOP, and popular libraries like NumPy and Pandas.

 ---